standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 and have at least reviewed the [Hello World](cimpl6Tutorial_helloWorld.md), and [CIMPL In-Depth](cimpl6TutorialDetail.md) tutorials.

+If you already have installed shr-cli, check to see if there is a new version.

 ## Helpful Documentation

 If you want to learn more about the commands and files referenced in this guide, refer to the [CIMPL Language Reference Guide](cimpl6LanguageReference.md) and [CIMPL Tooling Reference Guide](cimpl6LanguageReference.md).

 # Using CIMPL to Create FHIR-based Models